DragonKnightMax/WIA1002/README.md

 ## Project Description

-This is my solution for the lab questions of WIA1002 Data Structure taken in Semester 2 when I am a First Year student at University Malaya.
+This is my solution for the lab questions of WIA1002 Data Structure taken in Year 2020 Semester 2 when I am a First Year student at University Malaya.

 ## Table of Content